How To Challenge a Denial of NYC Medicaid

 Common Reasons NYC Medicaid Denies an Application

-Most Medicaid denials in New York City fall into a handful of categories.
-Understanding why your application was denied is the starting point for figuring out how to challenge it.
+Most denials fall into a handful of categories.
+Identifying the reason on your Notice of Decision is the starting point for the challenge.

 • Excess resources.
-The agency says your countable assets are above the limit.
-This is the most common reason for an institutional Medicaid denial.
-The dispute often turns on whether a particular asset (a joint account, a trust, a property held with a relative) was correctly counted.
+The agency says your countable assets exceed the limit — the most common reason for an institutional Medicaid denial.
+The dispute often turns on whether a joint account, an irrevocable trust, or jointly held real property was correctly counted.
+For example, funds in a properly drafted irrevocable income-only trust outside the look-back are not countable, and contesting an agency’s contrary finding is a frequent winning argument.

 • Excess income.
-The agency says your monthly income exceeds the program limit.
-The challenge usually involves whether certain income should be excluded, whether a pooled trust can be used to shelter the excess, or whether a spousal allowance applies.
+The agency says monthly income exceeds the program limit.
+The challenge usually involves whether certain income should be excluded, whether a pooled income trust can shelter the excess (a recognized spend-down tool under 18 NYCRR § 360-4.5), or whether a spousal income allowance applies.

 • Transfer penalty.
-The agency claims you made uncompensated transfers during the look-back period and is imposing a penalty period during which Medicaid will not pay.
-Disputes here turn on whether transfers were actually uncompensated, whether the look-back period was correctly applied, and whether any exceptions (transfers to a disabled child, certain caregiver child transfers of the home) apply.
+The agency claims you made uncompensated transfers during the 60-month look-back and imposes a penalty period.
+Disputes turn on whether transfers were truly uncompensated, whether the penalty was calculated using the correct regional rate, and whether an exemption applies — such as a transfer to a disabled child, the caregiver-child exception, or a transfer to a sibling with an equity interest in the home.

 • Failure to provide documentation.
-The agency says it requested documents and you did not provide them.
-Often the documents were sent and lost, or the agency demanded items that the law does not require.
+The agency says it requested documents you never provided.
+Often the documents were submitted and lost, or the agency demanded items the regulations do not require.

-• Procedural defects in the application.
-Sometimes the agency denies for technical reasons – the wrong form, a missing signature, an incomplete section.
-These are often the easiest denials to reverse on a fair hearing.
+• Procedural defects.
+A missing signature, the wrong form, or an incomplete section.
+These technical denials are frequently the easiest to reverse on a fair hearing.

 • Residency or immigration status.
-The agency contests whether the applicant is a New York resident or has the immigration status required for full Medicaid coverage.
+The agency contests whether the applicant is a New York resident or holds the immigration status required for full Medicaid coverage.

 Deadlines You Cannot Miss

-Missing the 60-day deadline almost always means you have to start over with a new application.
-You can request a hearing late and ask for good-cause acceptance, but the standard is strict and granting is not common.
-Calendar these deadlines from the date on the notice, not the date you received it.
+Missing the 60-day deadline usually means starting over with a new application.
+You can request a late hearing and ask for good-cause acceptance, but the standard is strict and rarely granted.
+Always calculate the deadline from the date printed on the notice, not the date you received it.

 How to Request the Fair Hearing